I rest easy in the long, lonesome place between completing a novel and making the sale, all thanks to a forum troll.

 I am rejected.

 I am disappointed.

 I write for today.
 I also have hopes for the future, but I write for today.

 Therefore, I will have my day.

 Quod erat demonstrandum.

 [update 10/11/2013: H0neyc0mb Jack pissed off into the ether Jan.
 31, 2011.
 I assumed at the time that he tired of trolling or forum admins finally booted him.
-Since I linked this post to the APE Records forum, however, astute observers have made assumptions about his probable identity, correlating the time periods of Jack's final posts on that forum and the rough date of the death of a long-time XTC fan with a similarly troubled online history.
+Since I linked this post to the APE Records forum, however, astute observers have made assumptions about his probable identity, correlating the time periods of Jack's final posts on that forum and the rough date of the suicide of a long-time XTC fan with a similarly troubled online history.
 It may be that Jack didn't live to see the publication of The Drowning God.]